Tuck School of Business – Dartmouth College - MBA

 • Two letters of reference

 All applicants admitted to Tuck will interview prior to an admissions offer.
-All applicants who submit their complete application, including Letters of Reference by September 1, 2020, or October 1, 2020 if applying to Tuck through the Consortium, are guaranteed a virtual admissions interview.
-For applicants who submit their application after September 1, 2020, or after October 1, 2020 if applying to Tuck through the Consortium, virtual interviews are offered by invitation only.
-After review of your application, Tuck will invite you to interview if they believe it will help them learn more about how you demonstrate Tuck’s admissions criteria.
+Round 1 applicants who submit their complete application, including Letters of Reference, by September 1, 2022 (or October 1, 2022, if applying to Tuck through the Consortium), and all Round 2/Round 2 Consortium applicants who submit their complete application by December 1, 2022, will be guaranteed an interview.
+For all other applicants, interviews are offered by invitation only.
+We will review your application and invite you to interview if we believe it will help us learn more about how you demonstrate our admissions criteria.

 Working on your Tuck School of Business application?
 Check out the Clear Admit Tuck Essay Topic Analysis for advice on how to approach your essays.